 The main roads are largely of a good quality, aside from a few potholes, stray dogs and the odd shepherd taking a flock of sheep across the highway!
 It is also worth noting that there are randomly placed speed bumps located all over the main roads, which aren’t always easy to see.
 Smaller roads are not very well lit, so you may wish to do your driving by day, rather than night.

 JORDAN TRAVEL ADVICE TIP NO. 2

 Continuing on the theme of car travel, it is important to note that along the roads in Jordan you will find a number of police checkpoints.
 Given Jordan’s location in the world, this is for your safety only and you should not be concerned if the police call you to one side.
 Make sure you have your passport/identification documentation at the ready if you see a police checkpoint, along with the vehicle registration license card that the hire company will provide you with.

-3) If you want to experience Petra to yourself, stay overnight at Wadi Musa (the closest town to Petra) before your trip to this incredible wonder of the world.
+If you want to experience Petra to yourself, stay overnight at Wadi Musa (the closest town to Petra) before your trip to this incredible wonder of the world.
 Wake up early and get to the Petra entrance by 7AM in order to avoid the coaches of day trippers that arrive around 9AM.
 You will reach the Treasury by 8AM and therefore will be one of a handful who are able appreciate the historical sight without huge swarms of other tourists around.
 Do check out my blog here for further tips on Petra.

-5) Jordan is often referred to as a ‘safe haven in the Middle East’.
+Jordan is often referred to as a ‘safe haven in the Middle East’.
 While the country is fairly liberal for the Middle East, you should still respect local customs.
-Dress conservatively and try to avoid consuming alcohol (which is pretty easy to do, as there are very few establishments that serve alcohol).
+Dress conservatively and try to avoid consuming alcohol.
+The latter is pretty easy to do, as there are very few establishments that serve alcohol in Jordan.